NicBritz/Starcraft-Creations/README.md

 **modals**

-There is a quote modal that is set for you to create a request for a quote, this has a modal linked that will display that your request is successful so that you are able to see that something has happened once you hit the submit button.
+There is a quote modal that is built for you to create a request for a quote, this has another modal linked that will display that your request is successful, that way you can see that something has happened once you hit the submit button.
 There are dropdown lists and required fields here to make sure the user inputs valid information.

 ### Features left to implement